 Deviating from policy

 Iwaseczko had worked at Weed and Pest since 2005 as the assistant supervisor overseeing the mosquito abatement program.
-She hired seasonal workers and helped Edmiston implement department-level policies, including the May 2017 housing survey that resulted in Spatafore’s move.
+She helped Edmiston implement department-level policies, including the May 2017 housing survey that resulted in Spatafore’s move, though she did not hire seasonal workers.

 But she had a secret: She and Spatafore were romantically involved, a fact Edmiston said Iwaseczko hid from her.
 In his cross-examination of Iwaseczko, Emery painted the relationship as something that kept her from doing her job well.